pipetail/blog.pipetail.io/content/posts/2020-04-13-more-EKS-tips.md

 to name a few: Cluster Autoscaler, ALB Ingress Controller or even Gitlab CI runner for Kubernetes.
 It's all about supported SDK versions.
 [Here's the list.](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html)

-## Tag your ASGs properly for the maximum savings
+## Tag your ASGs properly for maximum savings

 EKS environment is well suited for scaling from zero.
-This comes handy for downscaling after working hours (for instance for preview environments) or upscaling of instance groups for some specialized workload (e.g. batch processing or training of alghorithms).
+This comes handy for downscaling after working hours (e.g. preview environments) or upscaling of instance groups for some specialized workload (e.g. batch processing or training of alghorithms).

 All mentioned is enabled by